rweeks131/image-classifier/README.md

 To test if the node service was exposed properly use-> localhost:5000 , in any browser.

+[USING THE DEPLOYMENT.YAML,INGRESS.YAML, AND IMCLASS-CLUSTER-IP-SERVICE.YAML FILES (delete the nodeportservice.yaml and pod.yaml files)]

+To serve the container via minikube, use the following:
+> minikube start

+>kubectl apply -f image-classifier

+>minikube addons enable ingress

+>minikube tunnel

+and check that the port to the program is exposed by using -> localhost , in any browswer.

-This Kubernetes cluster is not currently deployed to any cloud service, but I plan to work on having the cluster deployed in the near future.
+This Kubernetes cluster has not been deployed to any cloud service, but I plan to work on deploying the cluster in the near future.